IBM-Cloud/docs/services/appid/getting-started-ios-swift-sdk.md

 The {{site.data.keyword.appid_short_notm}} client SDK is distributed with CocoaPods, a dependency manager for Swift and Objective-C Cocoa projects.
 CocoaPods downloads artifacts, and makes them available to your project.

 1. Create an Xcode project, or open an existing project.
-2. Open, or create, the Podfile in the project's directory.
+2. Open, or create, the podfile in the project's directory.
 3. Under your project's target add a dependency for the 'BluemixAppID' pod.
 Make sure the `use_frameworks!` command is also under your target.

   For example: